 The incumbent provides legal support and counsel in connection with novel or complex approaches to and mechanisms for the development of public housing and Section 8 Housing Choice Voucher assisted projects.
-The support involves the review and approval of legal evidentiaries for HOPE VI Grants, mixed-finance projects, Capitol Fund Financing Program, Operating Fund Financing Program, Public Housing Mortgage Program, secondary financing, and ARRA Competitive Funding Grants.
-The transactions typically involve very large sums of money which frequently exceed \$50,000,000.00 per transaction.
-The incumbent is ultimately responsible for assuring that the United States interests have been provided appropriate and enforceable legal safeguards reflected in the contracts and other agreements which are developed and/or reviewed, revised and modified by the incumbent.
+The support involves the review and approval of legal evidentiaries for the HOPE VI Grants, mixed-finance projects, Capitol Fund Financing Program, Operating Fund Financing Program, Public Housing Mortgage Program, secondary financing, and ARRA Competitive Funding Grants.
+The transactions typically involve very large sums of money which frequently exceed \$20,000,000.00 per transaction.
+The incumbent is ultimately responsible for assuring that the United States interests have been provided proper legal safeguards.
 This requires the legal analysis of novel and extremely complex financial arrangements as well as the drafting of legal instruments to effect such transactions.
 Additionally, the incumbent is responsible for analyzing title issues arising in connection with approval and for conducting the extensive legal research commonly required to resolve such issues.
-The incumbent is responsible for dealing with sophisticated financing mechanisms, such as Low Income Housing Tax credits, state revenue bonds, Section 11(b) tax-exempt bonds, state, county, city and charitable resources in a very fluid and evolving environment as part of the income stream for the project financing.
+The incumbent is responsible for dealing with sophisticated financing mechanisms, such as Low Income Housing Tax credits, Section 1602 Exchange grants, state revenue bonds, Section 11(b) tax-exempt bonds, state, county, city and charitable resources in a very fluid and evolving environment as part of the income stream for the project financing.
 Some transactions are not only inherently complex but have, to the extent that they result in irrevocable tax-exempt status, an irreparable multi-million dollar impact on the federal treasury.

 The incumbent provides the primary legal support for remedial actions designed to resolve problems of public housing authorities in the operation of Section 8 voucher and public housing programs that significantly impact their financial stability and affected tenant populations.
-The incumbent is responsible for conducting the legal analysis and determining the legal sufficiency of office recommendations that public housing authorities be determined in violation of applicable HUD contracts, including recommendations for possible remedies and adverse sanctions in instances of malfeasance or fraud.
+The incumbent is responsible for conducting the legal analysis and determining the legal sufficiency of Office recommendations that Public Housing Authorities be determined in violation of applicable HUD contracts, including recommendations for possible remedies and adverse sanctions in instances of malfeasance or fraud.
 The support provided by incumbent with regard to management of public housing issues often has a precedent setting as well as a multi-million dollar impact, and usually requires creative and original legal efforts.